Easy Copycat Benihana Fried Rice Recipes

 Featured Comments

-“This toasty recipe was will make again — the fresh catch really stands out.
+“This fluffy recipe was so flavorful — the simple really stands out.
 Thanks!”

 “Impressed!
 Clear steps and family favorite results.
 Perfect for busy nights.”